Faryal Gohar: Bibliography

 Faryal authored a critically novel titled The Scent of Wet Earth in August about exploration of desire and loss set in present day.
-Then she wrote another book titled No Space for Further Burials mentioning concerns about the socio-political situation.
+Then she wrote another book titled No Space for Further Burials mentioning concerns about the socio-political situation for which she won Patras Bokhari Awards and the novel was translated in several European languages.
+In 2024 she wrote a novel titled An Abundance of Wild Roses about a lonely boy.